SwiftEngineer/serverless-blog/README.md

 1. Please.
 Please.
 Please.
 Do not use docker-compose to deploy your stuff.
 Use a CI/CD Pipeline.
 I've said this before and I'll say it again, I'm using docker-compose here just to allow people to deploy the app from start to finish with a single command.
 1. Do the terraform apply
 1. If you bought the cert from someone else besides amazon, you're gonna have to switch up the name servers on that domain.
+To get the state of our Route53 Zone you should run something like the following:

 ```
-terraform state show aws_route53_zone.zone
+swift@Taylors-MacBook-Pro $ terraform state show aws_route53_zone.zone

 id             = ##############
 comment        = Managed by Terraform